-Our bookings for both summer 2022 and the winter 2021/22 season are open.
-We are fully ABTA bonded so you can book your holiday now with confidence knowing that any payments you make to use are protected.
+Our bookings for summer 2022 and winter 2021/22 are open.
+We are fully ABTA bonded so you can book your summer 2022 or winter 2021/22 holiday now with confidence knowing that any payments you make to us are protected.

 The Foreign, Commonwealth and Development Office (FCDO) advice for France has now changed and it no longer advises against all but essential travel to France.
-This means that you can travel to France for holiday purposes (this has in fact legally been the case since 17th May 2021 but the FCDO advice now aligns with this).
+The temporary travel restrictions implemented by the French government on 18th December 2021, have also been lifted as of 14th January 2022.
+This means that you can travel to France for holiday purposes.

-Children aged 12 and over who are not fully vaccinated and travelling with their fully vaccinated parents will be required to present a negative test result (PCR or cheaper antigen).
+Children aged 12 and over who are not fully vaccinated and travelling with their fully vaccinated parents will be required to present a negative test result (from within the previous 24 hours, either PCR or cheaper antigen, self-administered tests are not permitted).
 Children aged 11 and under do not need to present a negative test result to travel.

 Read the requirements and latest information - https://www.gov.uk/foreign-travel-advice/france